hammerill/hammerill.nvim/README.md

 Click [here](./legacy/README.md) to access the comprehensive guide of the installation of this config (probably outdated version) in the old way.

 At the time, this repo was a single readme file guiding you through setting up your package manager yourself and adding your configs in the config files.
-When this config became bigger, it was a pain the ass to update the config online AND on all the instances I've installed Neovim to.
+When this config became bigger, it was a pain in the ass to update the config online AND on all the instances I've installed Neovim to.
 Coming up with an idea that this repo must replace the whole Neovim config dir isn't innovative but solves drastically the syncing problem.

 But still, I leave the old guide-like readme for ya and for the educating purposes.